Steeple of Fyre

 Five Studded Poker Player

 Opening Act is a decent enough album of its type, although it suffers slightly from an 'indie label' production (listen to the 'harmonies' on bonus track Five By Five, admittedly from a decade later), despite a remix for CD.
 It also sometimes tips over into Journey-esque AOR territory, a statement likely to trigger one of two reactions in the listener, only one of them good.
-Album highlights, certainly for the prog fan, are the lengthy Kansas-like The Pandemonium Shadow Show and (relatively) complex closer Five Studded Poker Player, although if you have a low tolerance for the style, you'd be advised to avoid it all together, to be honest.
-Frank Cassella played Mellotron on the album, although I've no idea if he actually owned one, or used a studio/hire machine.
-Celestial Voices combines a string part with synth strings, but the album's chief 'Tron track is Indian Summer, with strings throughout, although the Mellotron's a pretty minor player overall, falling well behind Cassella's organ, piano, mono- and string synths.
+Album highlights, certainly for the prog fan, are the lengthy Kansas-like The Pandemonium Shadow Show and (relatively) complex closer Five Studded Poker Player, although if you have a low tolerance for the style, you'd be advised to avoid this altogether, to be honest.
+Frank Cassella owned no fewer than two M400s, although they only turn up on two tracks here (one each?).
+Celestial Voices combines a string part with synth strings, but the album's chief Mellotron track is Indian Summer, with strings throughout, although it's a pretty minor player overall, falling well behind Cassella's organ, piano, mono- and string synths.

 Red Weather (1969, 38.17) ***½/TAnother Dose of Life